 So you have a mentor – but who is your sponsor?
 Many candidates enrolling in our leadership development programs don’t yet understand the difference – nor why sponsors are so critical to advancement.
-And yet, asked how they acquired their last two promotions, most say it’s because someone advocated for them.
+Although when asked how they acquired their last two promotions, most say it’s because someone advocated for them.

-Sponsors don’t just make noise, either; they’re your instrumental change agents.
+Sponsors don’t just make noise.
+They’re your instrumental change agents.
 Sylvia Ann Hewlett, the founding CEO of the US-based Center for Talent Innovation (CTI), tells Forbes that, “…sponsors, and not mentors, give you real career traction.
 They put you on the path to power and influence by affecting three things: pay raises, high profile assignments and promotions.”

 The big question everyone struggles with is how to attract sponsors.
 The first task is accepting that it takes hard work, energy and initiative.
 One idea is getting involved in – or even starting – a stretch or high profile project within your organisation, giving you visibility across and access to senior leaders.
 The work must align with your capabilities to best display your talents.
 Such projects allow for more natural interactions, presenting you as a high achiever.
 Avoid scrambling to get in front of senior people, which almost always looks and feels contrived and foolish.

-Another obvious – but often overlooked – idea is to know what’s happening in your space.
-Observe who’s going places, who are recognised as more senior and/or influential, and always keep abreast of the latest trends and clicks.
-Use this research to identify possible sponsors, then impress them with your superior market intelligence.
+Another obvious but often overlooked idea is to know what’s happening in your space.
+Observe those who are going places and who are recognised as more senior and/or influential, and always keep abreast of the latest trends and clicks.
+Use this research to identify possible sponsors then impress them with your superior market intelligence.
 This level of responsiveness inevitably requires that you move beyond your inner circle of safe, familiar people, even if it already includes a senior advocate.